itsfoxxy08/AgriSure/README.md

-# Farmer Portal - Secure Agricultural Transactions
+# AgriSure - Secure Agricultural Transactions

 A comprehensive web portal for farmers to access government schemes, make secure payments, and connect with local vendors.